onnx/models/vision/classification/efficientnet-lite4/README.md

     # Start from ORT 1.10, ORT requires explicitly setting the providers parameter if you want to use execution providers
     # other than the default CPU provider (as opposed to the previous behavior of providers getting set/registered by default
     # based on the build flags) when instantiating InferenceSession.
-    # Following code assumes NVIDIA GPU is available, you can specify other execution providers or don't include providers parameter
+    # For example, if NVIDIA GPU is available and ORT Python package is built with CUDA, then call API as following:
-    # to use default CPU provider.
+    # rt.InferenceSession(path/to/model, providers=['CUDAExecutionProvider'])
-    sess = rt.InferenceSession(MODEL + ".onnx", providers=['CUDAExecutionProvider'])
+    sess = rt.InferenceSession(MODEL + ".onnx")
     # run inference and print results
     results = sess.run(["Softmax:0"], {"images:0": img_batch})[0]
     result = reversed(results[0].argsort()[-5:])